1large beefsteak tomato / beef tomatocut into slices

 ⅓cup ofwater (80ml)

-Preheat the oven to 392 degrees F / 200 degrees C Place the mushrooms on a baking tray, drizzle over the tablespoon of olive oil and season with ¼ tsp each of salt and pepper.
+Preheat the oven to 392 degrees F / 200 degrees C Place the mushrooms on a baking tray, drizzle over the tablespoon of olive oil and season with ¼ teaspoon each of salt and pepper.
 Cook for 10 minutes then turn them over and cook for another 5 minutes.

 Whisk the egg yolk and water together, brush each slice of halloumi with the egg yolk then spread some sesame seeds over each side, press the seeds into the halloumi.